 CONS: Battery life is rated for 2 years

 The GDX6900-1 is the extra-large version of the popular 6900 case.
-It is known as the MIL-STANDARD G-Shock because this model has passed the environmental stress testing of MIL-STD-810.
+It is known as the MIL-STANDARD G-Shock because it passes the environmental stress testing of MIL-STD-810.
 It is also known for its impressive 10-year battery life and Alpha Gel protection for extreme shock resistance.
-It is a popular model that is available in a wide range of colors and styles, but for military use we are sticking to the basic black model.
-There are also camo versions with standard LCD displays that are worth looking into.
+It is a popular model that is available in a wide range of colors and styles, but for military use we recommend the basic black model.

 PROS: 10-year battery, large buttons, popular and proven design

 CONS: reverse LCD display may be more difficult to see

 The classic GWM5610-1 is based on the first G-Shock model ever made and has modern features added, such as Tough Solar power, Multi-Band 6 timekeeping, and world time.
 At 12.7 millimeters thick, it is the thinnest G-Shock model here, which makes it a good choice for wearing the watch under long sleeve shirts and uniforms.
 The GWM5610-1 is a good all-around watch for any military application.

 PROS: classic design, solar power, Multi-Band 6 timekeeping, unobtrusive slim profile

 CONS: may be small for those with large wrists